kkumer/gepard/docs/source/quickstart.rst

 ---------

-Instance of ``DataPoint`` can be constructed from the scratch, by passing information as a Python dictionary:
+Instance of ``DataPoint`` can be constructed from the scratch, by passing kinematics information as a Python dictionary:

 .. code-block:: python

-   >>> import sys
-   >>> sys.path.append('/home/kkumer/ps')
    >>> import gepard as g
    >>> pt = g.DataPoint({'xB': 0.348, 't': -0.3, 'Q2': 3., 'phi': 0.3})

-Information about some experimental measurement can be added:
+Information about some experimental measurement, performed at a given kinematic point, can be added:

 .. code-block:: python